Taiga Gold Corp: Taiga Reminds Shareholders Of The Upcoming Special Meeting Of Shareholders To Approve The Arrangement Transaction And Provides Supplemental Disclosure

 Other than Messrs.
 Termuende, Diduck, Downie and Campbell, no other director or senior officer of Taiga beneficially owns or exercises control or direction over more than one per cent (1%) of the outstanding securities of each class of equity securities of Taiga.
 Therefore, Taiga wishes to clarify and rectify its disclosure in page 48 of the Circular as follows:

 "As a result, Taiga Shares owned or over which control or direction is exercised by Messrs.
-Termuende, Diduck, Downie and Campbell will be excluded in determining "majority of minority" approval of the Arrangement Resolution under MI 61-101."
+Termuende, Diduck, Downie and Campbell which represent 5,416,835 Taiga Shares in the aggregate, will be excluded in determining "majority of minority" approval of the Arrangement Resolution under MI 61-101."

 About Taiga Gold Corp.